-vegan chocolate zucchini cake with flowers on a plate
+slice of vegan chocolate zucchini cake

 And trust me, you won’t even be able to detect any hidden vegetables in this cake.